Psalm 98: 1, 2-3, 3-4, 5-6

 Sing to the LORD a new song, for he has done wondrous deeds;

 The psalm opens with a summons to sing a new song to God.
-These marvelous deeds of God had never been done before, therefore the people required a new song of praise very different from what they had previously sung.
+The marvelous deeds of God being praised had never been done before, therefore the people required a song of praise very different from what they had previously sung.

 his right hand has won victory for him, his holy arm.